Sravan-Gogineni/job_insights/README.md

 ## Overview

-This project extracts job listings from the **Indeed** API, cleans the raw data, and stores it into a **PostgreSQL** database.
+This project extracts job listings from the **Indeed API**, cleans the raw data, and stores it into a **PostgreSQL** database.
 The orchestration is handled using **Apache Airflow** to automate the ETL process, ensuring the pipeline runs regularly and efficiently.

 ### Key Features
 - **Data Extraction**: Extract job listings data from the **Indeed API** using the Apify platform.